Playback of video uses the same controls described in Video Playback. There is an added Review Step feature that is exclusive to StopArm.

 StopArm video playback consists of the following features:

-Click on the Video Comments Video comments button 3.13button to open the comments dialog box.
+Click on the Video Comments button to open the comments dialog box.
 Refer to the Video Playback section for more information about using the Video Comments functionality.

 Video Hub